Post Doctoral Researchers

 Publications:

-1. The effects of freezing on the mechanical properties and composition of anosteocytic bone in Pacific mackerel, Scomber japonicus.
+1. Barrios, A.S., and Paig-Tran, E.W.M., The effects of freezing on the mechanical properties and composition of anosteocytic bone in Pacific mackerel, Scomber japonicus.
 In prep.

 2. Paig‐Tran, E. M., Barrios, A. S., & Ferry, L. A. (2016).
 Presence of repeating hyperostotic bones in dorsal pterygiophores of the oarfish, Regalecus russellii.
 Journal of Anatomy229(4), 560-567.